benoit-liquet/COMBSS-R-VIGNETTE/README.md

 ## Getting started

-In this short vignette we used the following R packages
+In this short vignette we use the following R packages

 ```
 library(cPCG)